The Ten Percent Rule

 You need to activate the unwavering few.

 In large populations, scale amplifies this effect.
-The larger the audience, the smaller the percentage required to create visible momentum.

 The 1 Percent Rule Online